Greek underworld: Greek attitudes

 The Greeks had a definite belief that there was a journey to the afterlife or another world.
 They believed that death was not a complete end to life or human existence.
-The Greeks accepted the existence of the soul after death, but saw this afterlife as meaningless.
+The Greeks hypothesized a soul after death, but saw the afterlife as meaningless.
 In the underworld, the identity of a dead person still existed, but it had no strength or true influence.
 Rather, the continuation of the existence of the soul in the underworld was considered a remembrance of the fact that the dead person had existed, yet while the soul still existed, it was inactive.
 However, the price of death was considered a great one.
 Homer believed that the best possible existence for humans was to never be born at all, or die soon after birth, because the greatness of life could never balance the price of death.
-The Greek gods only rewarded heroes who were still living; heroes that died were ignored in the afterlife.
 However, it was considered very important to the Greeks to honor the dead and was seen as a type of piety.
 Those who did not respect the dead opened themselves to the punishment of the gods – for example, Odysseus ensured Ajax's burial, or the gods would be angered.